alexandra-picot/LibraryInventory/README.md

-# ConnectFour
+# CRUD
-Little Connect Four game for a class project
+Little CRUD application for a Python class project